NYPL/engineering-general/security/README.md

 Applications MUST NOT expose private credentials to users or in source control (e.g. OAuth credentials, tokens, API keys, etc.).

-Applications SHOULD use environment variables to store private credentials.
+Applications SHOULD use environment variables to store private credentials and SHOULD be encrypted using [AWS KMS](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) or other encryption service.

 Front-end applications MUST NOT store any private credentials in browser cache or cookies.